romit-s/SQL-50-Leetcode/README.md

-SQL 50 - LeetCode
+# Real-Time COVID Data Streaming Pipeline

-Solutions for SQL 50 Study Plan on LeetCode using Pyspark
+Solutions for [SQL 50 Study Plan](https://leetcode.com/studyplan/top-sql-50/) on LeetCode using Pyspark

 You can import these notebooks to your local setup and practice Pyspark